jdeolive/geotools-old/docs/tutorial/filter/query.rst

    Filter filter = CQL.toFilter("POPULATION > 30000");

-We can also make spatial filters using CQL – geometry is expressed using the same Well Known Text format employed earlier for JTS Geometry::
+We can also make spatial filters using CQL |hyphen| geometry is expressed using the same Well Known Text format employed earlier for JTS Geometry::

 .. code-block:: java